 Dashed lines are part of an enhanced service known as Rush+.
 Unless you live here, you probably don’t need to worry about this.
 Getting on to the right train is way more important.
 When you are on a line that shares a track with a different line, but you’re getting off at a stop that isn’t shared by both lines, it could end up being a very inconvenient detour that costs extra time and money if you hopped on to the wrong train.

 And you don’t want that, since it already costs quite a pretty penny to ride the Metro, especially during rush hour.
 In order to figure out fare costs, check price schedules that are on the ticket machines, just above eye level.
-Initially, they tend to be confusing because there are two types:
+Initially, they tend to be confusing because there are off-peak and peak fares.

-The Washington Post online has a really handy fare calculator that not only tell you the price of a one-way trip, but also monthly and annual costs for regular riders.
+The Washington Post online has a really handy fare calculator that not only tells you the price of a one-way trip, but also monthly and annual costs for regular riders.
 Notice the one dollar surcharge per trip if you buy paper farecards.
-The SmarTrip card doesn’t have this surcharge, are reloadable and cost five dollars each.
-You can also register the card to salvage balances in case you lose your card.
+The SmarTrip card doesn’t have this surcharge, are reloadable and is a one-time five dollar charge for the card itself.
+You can also register the card online to salvage balances in case you lose your card.
 Very worth getting one if you live here.
 Visitors can take a look at some of the other available short-term passes on the WMATA website.

 Should you have questions, ask a station manager for advice before you navigate the turnstiles.
 Getting past barriers in a commuter train station seems like the most basic thing in the world and shouldn’t need to be explained, but it never fails to surprise me how EACH time I ride the train, someone is ALWAYS fumbling about at the turnstile in exasperation, unable to get through.
 If you’re not sailing through, the reasons are simple: